Swirrl/ogc-api-prototype/report.md

 Swirrl's approach to this task was influenced by the kind of work the company carries out for government organisations, addressing a range of data integration and data dissemination challenges.
 Data analysis in government often involves comparing and connecting data from different sources, typically from different departments of a large organisation or from separate organisations.
 Typical ‘enterprise’ approaches to data integration are often unsuitable when working across organisation boundaries in this way.

 This has led Swirrl to apply the Linked Data approach, exploiting web standards and the globally-scoped identifiers that are typically used in RDF and Linked Data.
+For background to what Linked Data involves, see Tim Berners-Lee's [original note](https://www.w3.org/DesignIssues/LinkedData.html) and the [W3C summary page](https://www.w3.org/standards/semanticweb/data).

 Often spatial data is an important element of these data integration and data analysis activities and there is a need to combine spatial and non-spatial data to get a complete picture.
 In the past GIS systems and GIS specialists have operated largely independently of web-based data and that group of specialists.
 While GIS systems can hold non-spatial properties of ‘spatial things’ and linked data can hold spatial data about the ‘resources’ of interest, each approach has its own strengths and weaknesses and so the best approach to data management and exploitation involved elements of both.
 Finding ways to bring together these two communities of users was one of the main objectives of the OGC/W3C Spatial Data on the Web Working Group.